EasterSweet Treats

 Why do I sweeten my brownies with dates?

 Dates are a wonderful natural sweetener!
 They are full of fiber, which prevents blood sugar spikes and aids with digestion.
-They are also full of antioxidants, vitamins, and minerals to aid in immunity and heart health.
+Dates are also full of antioxidants, vitamins, and minerals to aid in immunity and heart health.

 Here are some other recipes that are sweetened with dates: